 9. Project specific rules such as:

 - site access routes

-Company disciplinary and grievance procedures, including which offences will result in workers being removed from the project or dismissed
+Company disciplinary and grievance procedures, including which offenses will result in workers being removed from the project or dismissed

 This shouldn’t just be a discussion on general safety topics but should focus on the actual project specific safety rules and hazards.